Yoda49/jugi/README.md

-## Server side jugi API:
+## Server side Jugi API:

-Server side part of JUGI written for node.js framework express.js.
+Server side part of Jugi written for node.js framework express.js.

 **jugi.secure (userHandler())**

 It is used when you need to limit user access to edit images on your server.
 In a handler function you can identify the user and return "boolean true" if the user is authorized.
-The "boolean false" forbids user access to a server part of jugi.
+The "boolean false" forbids user access to a server part of Jugi.
 If the handler is not specified, all users have access.

 **jugi.processor (req, res, next)**